Alberta Health Services: Laboratories

 In the early 1990s, most of Edmonton's hospital labs were privatized.
 The Edmonton regional health authority had a 15-year contract with the private company Dynalife, which was ending in the early 2010s.

 The provincial government ordered regional health authorities to cut lab spending, which resulted in more public laboratories being established by 2005.

 By 2006, all of the lab services in Calgary were under public control.

 In December 2013, Alberta Health Services proceeded with "its plan to privatize all of its diagnostic lab services in Edmonton".
 AHS sent out request for proposals (RFP) for a "private provider to establish a single $3 billion lab for the Edmonton Zone."
 By October 16, 2014, Australia's Sonic Healthcare, a private company, had been selected.
 They would have replaced "hospital labs operated by AHS and Covenant Health, as well as the services now provided by the private company Dynalife."
 When the NDP won the 2015 Alberta general election, the contract with Sonic was cancelled.

-By 2016, the largest medical testing facility in northern Alberta was the a central laboratory facility owned and operated by a private company in Edmonton, Dynalife.
+By 2016, the largest medical testing facility in northern Alberta was the central laboratory facility owned and operated by a private company in Edmonton, Dynalife.
 As of January 23, 2016, DynaLIFE Dx was owned by Toronto-headquartered LifeLabs and the Burlington, North Carolina-headquartered LabCorp, or Laboratory Corporation of America Holdings, which operates one of the largest clinical laboratory networks in the world.
 LabCorp had acquired all outstanding shares of Canadian medical laboratory services company Dynacare Inc. for $480 million in May 2002.

 In August 2016, Elisabeth Ballermann, then-President of the Health Sciences Association of Alberta (HSAA), which represented 1,600 lab workers in both the private and public sector, said that HSAA members had "long wanted lab services delivered by the public system".
 Ballerman said she was convinced they could work in the public sector.
 She expressed concern that under the contract, the new facility to house the Edmonton lab would be owned by a private company, not by Albertans.

 In April 2016, then-Premier Rachel Notley, leader of the Alberta New Democratic Party, announced that the Alberta New Democratic Party (NDP) government was beginning the process of taking over testing done by Dynacare as part of the NDP's campaign promises during the 2015 Alberta general election, to "bring medical lab services under greater public control."